anxkhn/Peek-a-Chat/README.md

 1. Clone the repository: [github.com/anxkhn/Peek-a-Chat](https://github.com/anxkhn/Peek-a-Chat)
 2. Install dependencies: `pip install streamlit pyperclip`
 3. Run the application: `streamlit run peek_a_chat.py`

+**Update:**
+Unfortunately, due to limitations with the Streamlit deployment, it is not possible to deploy with the Pyperclip dependency.
+However, an alternative web version written in JavaScript is available and can be accessed at [https://anxkhn.xyz/Peek-a-Chat/](https://anxkhn.xyz/Peek-a-Chat/).
+The Streamlit version can still be run locally.

 ## Author